ivbhatt/GalaxyClassification/README.md

 ## Files

-* sdss_image_capture.ipynb -> uses the API provided by the Sloan Sky Observatory to get images of elliptical and spiral galaxies
+* sdss_image_capture -> uses the API provided by the Sloan Sky Observatory to get images of elliptical and spiral galaxies
 * webscrape_image_capture -> uses the proxycrawl python package to scrape images of irregular images from Google, also invalid images are scraped using this code (but different search strings)
 * Augmenting_Iregularimages.ipynb -> performs data-augmentation on the images of irregular galaxies
 * Combining_Dataset -> Combines the dataset (until this point images of different classes are stored in different formats in different places), resizes the images, standardizes everything.